Creed-Petitt/Creed-Petitt/README.md

 **`Software Engineer (Backend, AI, Cloud)`**

 Hey there, thanks for stopping by.
-I'm a student at the University of Oklahoma with a curiosity for software.
-I'm passionate about the entire process, from the first idea to the final product, and I love the challenge of creating things that make a difference.

 ### Languages and Tools